https://medicine.ouhsc.edu/academic-departments Parent Page: Academic Departments id: 23201 Active Page: Fellowship in Endocrinologyid:23397

 Clinical Training

-Clinical training in both in-patient and out-patient settings is based on a mentoring system.
+Clinical training in both in-patient and out-patient settings are based on a mentoring system.
 As experience is gained and proficiency develops, Fellows are permitted greater independence.
-Every six months, Fellows are provided with an evaluation of their performance; this includes direct feedback and opportunities for discussion to identify areas of strength and weakness.
-In addition, Fellows provide regular feedback to Faculty about the quality of their educational experience.
+Every six months, fellows are provided with an evaluation of their performance; this includes direct feedback and opportunities for discussion to identify areas of strength and weakness.
+In addition, fellows provide regular feedback to faculty about the quality of their educational experience.

-The clinical training program covers all areas of Endocrinology, including thyroid, adrenal, pituitary, and gonadal diseases, and also calcium and bone metabolism, GI hormones, and adipose tissue hormones.
+The clinical training program covers all areas of Endocrinology which includes thyroid, adrenal, pituitary, gonadal diseases, calcium and bone metabolism.
 There is a major focus on diabetes, dyslipidemia, and obesity.

 Research Training

-All Fellows are expected to become involved with the Section's research activities, to publish at least one case report per year, and all are encouraged to present their work at a regional or national professional meeting.
-An additional (third) Fellowship year for research is negotiable and is encouraged.
-Most research conducted in the Section focuses on the complications of diabetes, but there are also abundant opportunities in other areas.
+All Fellows are expected to become involved with the Section's scholarly activities, to publish at least one case report per year, and all are encouraged to present their work at a regional or national professional meeting.
+There are also abundant opportunities in several areas in Endocrinology as we work closely with the our surgical colleagues from Otolaryngology, Endocrine Surgery and Neurosurgery.